soul-traveller/rectarg/README.md

 ## Use Cases
 ### General
-* Use absolute intent image is colorimetric truth for numerical or colorimetric comparison only, like when measuring Lab values etc. Image is too dark for printing or comparison against physical reference target.
+* Use the absolute intent image as colorimetric truth for numerical or colorimetric comparison only, e.g., when measuring Lab values.
+Image is too dark for printing or comparison against physical reference target.
-* Use display intent image is visually faithful representation → for visual side-by-side comparison with the physical target or softproofing.
+* Use the display intent image as visually faithful representation → for visual side-by-side comparison with the physical target or softproofing.

 ### Example Use Cases
 1. If you want to produce a printable target that looks like the physical chart (for visual comparison) you can do the following: